ARVLIKHITH/Redesigned-ROBODROID/README.md

 ## References and Inspiration
 - Original Inspiration: [YouTube – Fire Fighting Robot Project](https://www.youtube.com/watch?v=v19kwZ4ReT0).
 - Circuit Diagram Credit: Belongs to the YouTube creator (not my own work).
-- Hardware Guides: Datasheets for MQ2 sensor, SIM800L module, and servo motor.
+- Hardware Guides: Datasheets for the MQ2 sensor, the SIM800L module, and the servo motor.
 - Documentation: Self-prepared presentation and prototype description.

-> Note: This project was inspired by publicly available tutorials, but the modifications (SIM800L integration, regulator design, electronics assembly) and the prototype build were my own work, completed in collaboration with Arnav Bajaj.
+> Note: Publicly available tutorials inspired this project, but the modifications (SIM800L integration, regulator design, electronics assembly) and the prototype build were my own work, completed in collaboration with Arnav Bajaj.

 ---